twoixter/trackoid/README.md

   0.3.3  - as_json should take a "options" hash as optional parameter.

-  0.3.2  - ReaderExtender as_json sould not return the full "total" and
+  0.3.2  - ReaderExtender as_json should not return the full "total" and
            "hours" data.
 I think it's more reasonable to return just the total number like it always was.
 If you have the whole structure you need to add somewhere: